ViperRNMC/marstek_venus_modbus/README.md

 ## ✅ Tested Devices for Modbus TCP

-The Marstek Venus Modbus integration has been tested with the following hardware:
+The Marstek Jupiter Modbus integration has been tested with the following hardware:
-- Elfin EW11 WiFi to RS485 Converter
 - PUSR DR134 Modbus Gateway
-- Waveshare RS485 to RJ45 Ethernet Converter
-- M5Stack RS485 + Atom S3 Lite
-For more details and updates, see GitHub issue [#25](https://github.com/ViperRNMC/marstek_venus_modbus/issues/25).

 ## ⚠️ Known Issues / Bugs